honeycomb-maps/superstore-delivered/README.md

 You should see some output from dbt, ending with `Completed successfully.
 Done.
 PASS=11 WARN=0 ERROR=0 SKIP=0 TOTAL=11`.

-Congrats, you've just built and run a complete data warehouse on your computer!
+**Congrats, you've just successfully built and ran a complete data warehouse on your computer!**

 5. Use the DuckDB CLI (Or a database client like DBeaver) to view the generated tables
 ```sh